 3. Facebook Marketplace

-Facebook Marketplace is a (mostly) free section on Facebook where you can buy or sell most items, including cars and real estate.
+Facebook Marketplace is a (mostly) free section where you can buy or sell most items, including cars and real estate.

-With Facebook Marketplace you can buy or sell locally or around the world.
+With Facebook Marketplace, you can buy or sell locally or worldwide.
 If a person buys and ships from a purchase you sell when you use Commerce Manager (i.e. you are selling as a business), Facebook will deduct a selling fee of:

 - 40 cents for items selling for $8 or less